andyblight/nRF905Py3/README.md

         difficult.
         1. Use setters and getters for exposed properties.
 DONE.
         1. API should hide the three GPIO pin callbacks.
 It should just have one callback to handle the date being received.
         1. `threads.py` can be used as an example of how to use threads, queues and semaphores to do what I need.
         `threads.py` should be simplified to be just what is needed by the driver.
 Are threads needed?
 If so, document reason.
         1. Use state machine in prototypes dir instead of variables.
+        1. Test with second RPi to make sure that communications actually work.
+        RPi2 to have new image, then install and test (verifies installation).
 1. Add SPI bus 1 functionality.
 The `Nrf905Spi.__init__()` function takes the spi_bus parameter but there is no implemented functionality.
 Affects Nrf905SPI and Nrf905Gpio classes.
 Needs RPi 2 or later to test.